Homepage

 Clery requirements

-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, or Clery Act, requires that all colleges and universities participating in federal financial aid programs annually disclose crimes that have occurred on their campus, or other owned or controlled properties for three preceding years by October 1st.
-The disclosure of crime statistics must include policy disclosure statements and other safety related and resource information.
-PCC provides the required crime statistics and policy disclosure statements and other helpful information in a document titled the Annual Security Report (ASR).
+The Jeanne Clery Campus Safety Act, or Clery Act, requires that all colleges and universities participating in federal financial aid programs annually disclose crimes that have occurred on their campus, or other owned or controlled properties, for the three preceding years by October 1.
+The disclosure of crime statistics must include policy disclosure statements and other safety-related and resource information.
+PCC provides the required crime statistics, policy disclosure statements, and other helpful information in a document titled the Annual Security Report (ASR).
 PCC provides all current students and employees with an email and direct link to the report each year on or before October 1.
 The crime statistics reported in the report are also entered on the U.S. Department of Education survey website.

 View the Annual Security Report